brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 #### Fig. 1: Schematics

-1. [`fig1A.jl`](scripts/plots/fig1A.jl): produces the wave illustration in Fig. 1.
-2. [`single_trial_schematic.jl`](scripts/plots/single_trial_schematic.jl): generates a version of the methods schematic in Fig. 1 for each visual cortical region.
+1. [`fig1.jl`](scripts/plots/fig1.jl): generates the wave illustration in Fig. 1a, and versions of the methods schematic in Fig. 1 for each visual cortical region.
-3. [`glass_brain.jl`](scripts/plots/glass_brain.jl): produces jpeg images for each frame of the 'glass brain' Supplementary Movie, which you can stitch together with e.g. the [`magick`](https://github.com/ImageMagick/ImageMagick) command-line tool.
+2. [`glass_brain.jl`](scripts/plots/glass_brain.jl): produces jpeg images for each frame of the 'glass brain' Supplementary Movie, which you can stitch together with e.g. the [`magick`](https://github.com/ImageMagick/ImageMagick) command-line tool.
 You will need to manually install and configure [RPRMakie](https://docs.makie.org/stable/explanations/backends/rprmakie) on a machine with a sizeable GPU to run this script.

 #### Fig. 2: Power spectra

-[`power_spectra.jl`](scripts/plots/power_spectra.jl) produces Fig. 2 of the paper, summarizing the spectral properties of visual cortical LFPs.
+[`fig2.jl`](scripts/plots/fig2.jl) produces a figure summarizing the spectral properties of visual cortical LFPs.
 It also produces a version of Fig. 2 for other visual stimuli.
 The script will take about 2 hours to run without pre-computed `fooof.jld` files, otherwise, about 15 minutes.